Create Account

 • Games will be three periods of 17-minute run time with a two-minute warmup.

-• Games will be officatied by one referee.
-He/she is responsible for dropping the puck for faceoffs, keeping score (including updating the scoreboard in-between periods), and for calling icing, offsides, and penalities.
+• Games will be officiated by 1-2 referees.
+They are responsible for dropping the puck for faceoffs, keeping score (including updating the scoreboard in-between periods), and for calling icing, offsides, and penalties.

 • Referee decisions are final.